From search to booking—your customer’s journey to the ideal vacation

 These insights from the Microsoft Advertising research reveal that activating both campaigns in tandem is an effective strategy to leverage symbiotic seasonality.
 An additional key insight for advertisers is that shoppers with travel credit card intent now look for more immediate benefits and more leisure travel when they’re researching and ultimately booking their travel plans.

-To empower our advertisers to achieve more, Microsoft Advertising developed a research project centred on this question specifically for travel advertisers and credit card advertisers:
+To empower our advertisers to achieve more, Microsoft Advertising developed a research project centered on this question specifically for travel advertisers and credit card advertisers:

 How do customers who shop for both travel and a credit card start and navigate through their shopping journeys?